TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/monitoring/_index.md

 For all ECS services that form your {{% tts %}} deployment, the following alerts are defined:

 - `NoIdentityServers` (The cluster does not have any Identity Server instances).
 This means that there are no ECS tasks for the Identity Server component.
-- `SomeIdentityServersDown` (Some Identity Server instances of The Things Enterprise Stack are down).
+- `SomeIdentityServersDown` (Some Identity Server instances of {{% tts %}} are down).
 This means that some of the Identity Server instances are not responding.
 In many cases the deployment will still be online, as requests are routed to other instances.
-- `AllIdentityServersDown` (All Identity Server instances of The Things Enterprise Stack are down).
+- `AllIdentityServersDown` (All Identity Server instances of {{% tts %}} are down).
 This means that none of the Identity Server instances is responding.

 Similar alerts are defined for the Gateway Server, Network Server, Application Server, Join Server, etc.